Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Discussion

 \section{Discussion}

 In this paper, we propose Discrete Diffusion Schr\"odinger Bridge Matching (DDSBM), a novel framework utilizing continuous-time Markov chains to solve the SB problem in a high-dimensional discrete state space.
 To this end, we extend Iterative Markovian Fitting (IMF), proving its convergence to SB.
 We successfully apply our framework to graph transformation, specifically for molecular optimization.
 Experimental results demonstrate that DDSBM effectively transforms molecules to achieve the desired property with minimal graph transformation, while retaining other features.

-However, our method has several limitations.
-The IMF requires iterative sampling from the learned Markov process, which can be more computationally intensive than simple bridge matching.
-Additionally, the graph permutation matching may introduce challenges for wider applicability in general graph tasks.
+However, the IMF requires iterative sampling from the learned Markov process, which can be more computationally intensive than simple bridge matching.